SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     Further details on how to configure the SAP HANA database explorer to be used with cloud storage providers can be found at [Export and Import Data and Schema with SAP HANA Database Explorer](https://developers.sap.com/tutorials/hana-dbx-export-import.html).

 13. The SQL Console has built in viewers for data of different formats such as HTML, XML, JSON and spatial.
+Execute the below SQL, select a value from the results tab and choose **View data**.

     ```SQL
     SELECT'{ "name":"John", "age":30, "cars": { "car1":"Ford", car2":"BMW", car3":"Fiat" }}'